codatio/codat-docs/docs/accounting-api/guides/bill-pay/setting-up.md

 - Enable the integration
 - Link out to the full QBO integration setup article

+Your Intuit Developer account is created with one US sandbox company.
+To add more sandbox companies for different locales, go to the [Manage sandbox companies](https://developer.intuit.com/app/developer/sandbox) page in the Ituit Developer Portal.
+New step - Launch your sandbox company in QBO by clicking its name.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

 ### Configure the demo app redirect URI